Reasons a Credit Card APR Can Increase or Decrease

 Negotiating for a Lower Rate

-If you’d rather not sit around waiting for the prime rate to go down (or if it’s on an upward trajectory), one of the best ways to lower your credit card APR is by simply asking.
+If you’d rather not sit around waiting for the prime rate to go down (or if it’s on an upward trajectory), one of the best ways to lower your credit card APR is simply by asking.
 Negotiating for lower rates and fees is one of the important credit card rules to know.
 (You can also negotiate on other things, such as credit card spending limits.)

 Also make sure to highlight your history with the company.
 Credit cards want to hold on to long-standing customers with a good history of paying their bills on time.